Commercial Salmon Fisheries

 If a login screen appears below, please try refreshing the webpage using your browser's refresh button.

-Fish wheels on the Taku River are an essential platform for the coho salmon mark-recapture program, which provides inseason and postseason escapement estimates.
+Fish wheels on the Taku River are an essential platform for the Chinook, sockeye, and coho salmon mark-recapture program, which provides inseason and postseason escapement estimates.
 Because fish wheel catchability can be affected by factors such as water level, fish size, abundance, daily spin time, etc., daily fish wheel catches do not necessarily have a meaningful relationship with upriver abundance.
-In 2018 fishwheel operation protocols were revised and now spin 18 hours a day instead of 24 hours.
+In 2023, fish wheel operation protocols were changed (fish wheels operations are now 8 hours a day instead of 16 hours a day) so catch numbers are not comparable to previous years.
+Questions related to the Taku River fish wheel project can be directed to Jeff Williams at (907) 465-8251.

 Taku River Fishwheels (Coho)